Theme Park Organisations

 • Alton Towers.
 The UK's most famous theme park includes well-known attractions such as Nemesis, Oblivion and Air, with a whole host of rides for all the family.
 One of the first modern theme parks, and still the best.

 • Blackgang Chine.
-This long-established Isle of Wight theme park has now installed rides - including a roller coaster - but its fantasy walk-throughs are the highlight.
+This long-established Isle of Wight theme park has now installed rides, but its fantasy walk-throughs are the highlight.
 This enchanting theme park is located on a landslip, and this is part of its charm.
 It has slowly retreated up the hillside over the years as the old parts of the park disappear into the sea.

 • Chessington World of Adventures.
 Formerly a zoo, this was developed into "London's theme park" by the Tussauds Group in the late 1980s.
-It is now packed full of well-themed areas, although the park's development has been somewhat constrained by its location in the Green Belt.
+It is now packed full of well-themed areas.
 Aimed fairly and squarely at the family market.

 • Drayton Manor Park.
 One of the few theme parks in Britain to dare to take on the might of Alton Towers, and it is doing a great job.
-This independent, family-owned, Tamworth-based park has benefited from a continuous programme of investment over the past few years, which has seen rides like Shockwave (stand-up roller coaster) and Apocalypse (tower ride) added.
+Now owned by the Looping Group, this Tamworth-based park has benefited from a continuous programme of investment over the past few years.
 Also features a zoo.

 • Flambards Experience.
 Established nearly 30 years ago as the Cornwall Aircraft Park the Flambards Experience is one of the most popular days out in Cornwall.
 Not only does the Theme Park host a range of thrill rides, there is also the Flambards Victorian Village and Britain in the Blitz indoor attractions.

 • Flamingo Land.
 Located at Malton in North Yorkshire, this popular park developed from a zoo.
-The park has a huge collection of rides, and has recently invested in new themed attractions, including the Lost River Ride and Velocity.
+The park has a huge collection of rides, and has continually invested in new themed attractions.
 The website includes information about staying at the adjoining Holiday Village.

 • Gullivers Theme Parks.
-This chain of theme parks aimed at younger children now comprises three theme parks in Matlock Bath, Warrington and Milton Keynes.
-Also at Milton Keynes is Eco Park and at Warrington is the indoor Splash Zone.
+This chain of theme parks aimed at younger children now comprises five theme parks in Matlock Bath, Warrington, Milton Keynes and Rother Valley.
+There are also adjoining attractions and accommodation.

 • Jungleland.
 Indoor play centre at Telford with children's rides and climbing equipment.
 Operated by Wonderland Theme Park.

 • Lightwater Valley.
-Home of the Ultimate, formerly the world's longest roller coaster (and a very unique ride).
 This rural park, in the heart of the North Yorkshire countryside near Ripon, combines a beautiful location with a great selection of family rides.

 • M&D's.
 M&D's is billed as "Scotland's Theme Park" and has a huge selection of rides, most of which are travelling rides.

 • Oakwood.
 Although somewhat distant from the UK's main population centres (it is in South West Wales), this park is well worth a visit.
-It is home to Megafobia, the first major wooden roller coaster to be built in Britain for decades, and it is a highly-rated ride.
-The park has also invested in other attractions since then, including the spectacular Hydro water ride.
+It is home to Megafobia, which was the first major wooden roller coaster to be built in Britain for decades in 1995, and it is a highly-rated ride.
+The park has also invested in other attractions since then.

 • Robin Hill.
 This Isle of Wight theme park has been established since the late 1960s.
 Under the same ownership as Blackgang Chine, it is a mixture of rides, attractions and beautiful countryside.